 TGaz Editor: Modify the text in the second pargraph of 12.2.11 P137L13-16 as follows:

-The Info field is a fixed string unique to this protocol: For example: in order to guard against accidental key re-use in a different subsystem.
+The Info field is “IEEE 802.11az ranging” in order to guard against accidental key re-use in a different subsystem.
 Key reuse across different subsystems must be avoided through careful system architecture, Secret Key must not be visible outside of the subsystem.
 See RFC5869, Section 2.3 for Info field.